-Doing opposite actions like these can help to change the original emotion, but that doesn't mean you're ignoring how you feel.
+Doing opposite actions like these can help to change the original emotion, but that isn’t the same as ignoring how you feel.
 It just gives you an opportunity to feel a different emotion.
 That can lead to different actions, which can also provide a healthy solution to the original problem.

-Think back to a time when you overreacted.
-In retrospect, it’s easy to see how your reaction didn't match the situation.
+When you think back to a time when you overreacted about something, it’s often easy to see in retrospect how the reaction didn't match the situation.
 That's because you no longer feel that intense emotion, and your parasympathetic nervous system has calmed you down.
-It’s more difficult to be level-headed.
+It’s more difficult to be level-headed in the moment.

-However, with fact checking, you give yourself a moment to observe and analyze the situation right when you're feeling the intense emotion, rather than when it’s all over with.
+With fact-checking, you can take a moment to observe and analyze the situation as you're feeling the intense emotion rather than after it’s passed.

-Useful questions to ask when your fact checking your emotion are:
+Some useful questions to ask when your fact checking your emotion include:

-When you fact checks the situation, you're also putting a gentle check on your emotions.
-And that's not because emotions are bad.
-It's just that due to our life situation and personal histories, the intensity of our emotions might not always match the situation.
+When you fact-check the situation, you're also putting a gentle check on your emotions.
+That isn’t because the emotions are bad; it’s just that due to our life situations and personal histories, the intensity of our emotions might not always match the situation.
 In fact-checking, you're not saying that you shouldn't feel a certain way.
 It's just asking whether the reaction to the emotion fits the situation.

-The mind-body connection greatly impacts how-how we manage and cope with life.
-Unhealthy thinking patterns can lead physical problems, and vice versa.
-So taking good care of your physical health is an important emotion regulation skill.
+The mind-body connection greatly impacts how we manage and cope with life.
+Unhealthy thinking patterns can lead to physical problems and vice versa.
+So, taking good care of your physical health is an important emotion regulation skill.

-The acronym P.L.E.A.S.E. can help you apply this skill to your life.
+The acronym P.E.A.S.E. can help you apply this skill to your life.